The Warren’s Story

 Constructed on top of wooden pilings just feet above the mighty waters of the Piscataqua River on U.S. Route 1 in Kittery, Maine, is Warren’s Lobster House.

 Warren’s was established in 1940 by Warren “Pete” Wurm.
-When Warren’s was opened it was nothing more than a six-stool, walk-up, clam and lobster stand.
+When Warren’s opened it was a tiny six-stool lobster stand.